rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Paths.md

 ## Lab 27 – Microsoft Sentinel Kusto Queries for Azure data sources (30 Minutes)

-### No Errata
+### Exercise 1 - Configure Microsoft Sentinel for Kusto Queries

+Task 1 - Create a Microsoft Sentinel workspace<br>
+Step 9: Browse back to Sentinel, click + Create, select the Workspace you created, click Add <br>

 ## Lab 28 – Monitor and manage security posture with Identity Secure Score (15 Minutes)

 ### Exercise 1 - Using Identity Secure Score to monitor and manage identity security posture

 Task 2 - Execute an improvement action<br>
-Replace steps 1 - with the following
+Skip steps 1 and 2 <BR>
-Step 1:  Select Protect all users with a user risk policy<br>
-"Enable Microsoft Entra ID Identity Protection sign in risk polices" should read "Start your Defender for identity ..."<br>
-Step 3: Portal does not open in new tab.
-Browse to the following Identities > Protection > Identity Protection > Sign-in Risk Policy<br>
+Step 3: Portal does not open in correctly in new tab.
+Browse to the following Entra ID > Identiy Secure Score > Identity Protection > Sign-in Risk Policy<br>

 # NOTE:  At the end of the module, remove any policies or security settings.
 Delete all the resources created in the module